Articles / Fixesupdated for DaVinci Resolve 21.0 (June 2026)

 Illustration of clips restored to online status in the DaVinci Resolve media pool

-Check the drive first, relink through the Media Pool second, and only start chasing codecs or clearing cache if the first two don't fix it.
+Check the drive first, and on Windows check its letter while you're there.
+Relink through the Media Pool second, reaching for Change Source Folder when a whole tree moved.
+If the clip is red in the timeline but fine in the Media Pool, fix the conform instead.
+Only then start chasing codecs, frame rates, or the render cache.
 Nine times out of ten, the file is fine and Resolve just needs to be told where it went.
-Keep your footage on one drive per project and export archives before you reorganize anything, and you'll see a lot fewer red frames going forward.
+Keep your footage on one uniquely named drive per project, consolidate with Media Management when a project travels, and export archives before you reorganize anything, and you'll see a lot fewer red frames going forward.

 Frequently asked questions